Skip to content

 override fun get(name: String): Note? =

-database.findOne {
+collection.findOne {

 NoteDto::name eq name